wp-plugins/weight-based-shipping-for-woocommerce/readme.txt

 == Description ==

 Plugin adds a simple weight based shipping method to WooCommerce.
 You can have multiple configurations active depending on countries and max weight you need to handle.
+See Screenshots tab for details.

 You can find plugin settings under WooCommerce -> Settings -> Shipping section.

 == Installation ==